-The SNP Pipeline software package consists of python scripts and shell scripts with dependencies on executable programs launched by the scripts.
+The SNP Pipeline software package consists of python scripts with dependencies on executable programs launched by the scripts.

-Step 1 - Operating System Requirements
+3.1 Step 1 - Operating System Requirements

 The SNP Pipeline runs in a Linux environment.
 It has been tested on the following platforms: